Learn how to make large paper DIY flowers for above a bedroom headboard.

 Anyway, you should end up with something that looks like this:

-Attaching the Large Paper Flowers to your Wall:
+How to Attach the Large Paper Flowers to your Wall

 I made the mistake of putting a wall collage with empty frames in her room and ended up hating it.
 That also meant tons of nail holes in that wall.
 To avoid that same problem, I came up with an awesome solution on how to hang this floral collage up.
 Command strips!!!